noorbuchi/season-spring-2024/README.md

 * [_Crafting Interpreters_, Ch.
 3: The Lox Language](https://www.craftinginterpreters.com/the-lox-language.html)

-This repository uses the Apache Maven build platform to compile the entire interpreter (provided in the `2/src` folder).
+This repository uses the Apache Maven build platform to compile the entire interpreter (provided in the `7/src` folder).
 The challenge must be completed in the `Lox` file located at:

 * [7/src/test/resources/main.lox](7/src/test/resources/main.lox)

+### Note to players

+Students taking the Spring 2024 `CMPSC 201` course at Allegheny College are nothing if not generous.
+Beyond the language documented by Nystrom, there now exist `3` updates which may help (or hinder) this work.
+Additional structures available:

+* `break` statements
+* `continue` statements
+* `ternary` expressions

+`break` and `continue` work similarly to `Python` and other languages; `ternary` expressions are Javascript-like.

 ## Requirements